fbgallet/roam-extension-speech-to-roam/README.md

 The SmartBlock button will be `{{🎙️:SmartBlock:Speech-to-Roam}}` (can be used once), or to have a permanent button in a given block, and automatically insert the transcription in the children blocks: `{{🎙️:SmartBlock:Speech-to-Roam:RemoveButton=false}}`

-- `<%LIVEAICHAT:prompt,context,additional instruction,target,model,include children of prompt,insert block refs in context%>`: text generation and chat following a given prompt, context, etc.
+- `<%LIVEAIGEN:prompt,context,additional instruction,target,model,include children of prompt,insert block refs in context%>`: text generation and chat following a given prompt, context, etc.

   Arguments:

-  - 1: prompt (text or block ref or {current} block content, default: {current})
+  - 1: prompt (text or block ref or `{current}` block content, default: {current})
-  - 2: context or content to apply the prompt to (block ref or a list, between braces, of the following possible contexts, separated by any character except a comma):
+  - 2: context or content to apply the prompt to (text or block ref or `{current}` block content, or a list, between braces, of the following possible contexts, separated by any character except a comma):
-    - `{sidebar}`: all the content (including children blocks) of the right sidebar
-    - `{page}` or `{mainPage}`: the current page view in the main window
-    - `{ref}` or `{linkedRefs}` for the current page linked references
-    - `{log(nb)}` or `{logPages(nb)}` the daily log, with 'nb' for the number of last DNP to include.
-  - 3: additional instructions (text or block ref)
-  - 4: block ref of the target block, where the response will be inserted (default: current block)
-  - 5: model (default: default Live AI model)
-  - 6: includes or children blocks of prompt block (true/false, default: true)
-  - 7: insert or not block references of each block in the context (true/false or nb of levels to insert block refs from, default: false)

-- `<%LIVEAITEMPLATE:template,context,additional instruction,target,model,template depth,insert block refs in context%>`: response exactly following the provided template, where each block provides instructions and will be the sole receptacle for the response to those instructions.

-  Arguments:

-  - 1: template ({children} blocks or block ref, default: {children})
-  - 2: context or content to apply the templated prompt to (block ref or a list, between braces, of the following possible contexts, separated by any character except a comma)
     - `{sidebar}`: all the content (including children blocks) of the right sidebar
     - `{page}` or `{mainPage}`: the current page view in the main window
     - `{ref}` or `{linkedRefs}` for the current page linked references